4teamwork/ftw-buildouts/README.rst

 - ``supervisor-memmon-options`` - Allows to change or extend the memmon configuration options.
 - ``supervisor-httpok-options`` - Allows to change or extend the httpok settings per instance.
 The process name and the http address are added per ZEO client.
+- ``supervisor-httpok-view`` - Allows to specify a view name (or any path relative to the Zope application root) that will be appended to the base URL for the instance, in order to build the full health check URL for the HttpOk plugin.
+Must return 200 OK to indicate the instance is healthy.
 - ``os-user`` - The operating system user is used by supervisor, which makes sure that the processes managed by supervisor are started with this user.
   It defaults to ``zope``.